Bayesian Sparse Gaussian Mixture Model in High Dimensions: Single-cell Sequencing Data Analysis

-We further examine alternative methods when the number of clusters is set to be the truth ($K=8$).
-Table \ref{tab:real_data_true_k} shows that the proposed Bayesian method yields the highest adjusted Rand index and normalized mutual information even though the number of clusters is correctly pre-specified for alternative methods.
-Figure \ref{fig:real_data_true_k} plots the estimated clustering memberships under alternative methods.
-MClust cannot distinguish fetal quiescent and fetal replicating cell types and merges OPC and oligodendrocytes cells into one cluster.
+We further examine the alternative methods when the number of clusters is set to be the true number of cell types ($K=8$).
+Appendix Figure \ref{fig:real_data_true_k} plots the estimated clustering memberships under all the alternative methods.
+As shown in Figure \ref{fig:real_data_true_k}, MClust cannot distinguish fetal quiescent and fetal replicating cell types and merges OPC and oligodendrocytes cell types into one cluster.
 PCA-KM and tSNE-KM return clusters with relatively similar sizes and hence their performance on small clusters are not satisfactory.
 SKM and NMF-KM perform significantly worse than others since they do not correctly identify any single cell type.
+Appendix Table \ref{tab:real_data_true_k} reports the resulting ARIs and NMIs, showing that the proposed Bayesian method still yields the highest ARI and NMI even though the number of clusters is correctly pre-specified for all alternative methods.